Throughout 2019, the CBD industry saw progress and growth. However, in 2020, people still have important questions about the legality of CBD.

 If CBD is hemp-derived, however, and if it meets the regulations established by the Farm Bill, it is an agriculture commodity, making it legal.
 These regulations are:

 The hemp must be grown by someone with the proper license

 It must meet shared state and federal regulations

 The 2018 Farm Bill also eliminated sales regarding the restrictions on selling, transporting, and possessing CBD as long as it is hemp derived.
 It can be transported across state lines providing that the products are in line with the regulations listed above.

 Even though hemp-derived CBD is legal at a federal level if it meets certain regulations, the rules regarding BD derived from marijuana are more complex.

 It’s legal to use marijuana recreationally in some states, like Colorado and California.
 Because of this, CBD derived from marijuana is legal as well.
+In these states, there are a lot of successful cbd supplement manufacturers selling products to online stores that offer customers a broad range of products.
 Other states permit CBD derived from marijuana under specific circumstances, such as medical usage.
 In other states, it’s prohibited outright.

 Read on to find out which states permit using CBD derived from marijuana recreational, which states allow medicinal usage, and which state fully prohibit it.

 The Recreational Usage of CBD Derived from Marijuana Is Legal in These States

 Currently, there are 20 states that allow for the recreational and medical usage of both hemp and marijuana.
 Alaska, California, Colorado, Maine, Massachusetts, Michigan, Nevada, Oregon, Vermont, and Washington have all legalized marijuana.
 If you live in one of these states, you can legally use any type of CBD, and these CBD products can be sold in stores.